Terkwood/forest/README.md

 Draw trees using Godot and rust. 🌳🤖🦀

-## Dynamic PNG Generation
+## PNG Generation

 This project implements procedural drawing of trees in [Godot engine](https://godotengine.org/) using [Lindenmayer Systems](http://algorithmicbotany.org/papers/#abop).

-The trees are written to disk as SVGs and can't be dynamically generated during the course of gameplay.
+The trees are written to disk as PNGs and can't be dynamically generated during the course of gameplay.
 However, they can be packaged as assets once generated.
 We hope to add the ability to generate Godot `Image`s dynamically during the course of a game session.
 See issues [21](https://github.com/Terkwood/forest/issues/21) and [23](https://github.com/Terkwood/forest/issues/23).

 ### Justification